MasterEnderman/BetterWithAspects/README.md

 Credits:
 ```
-Thanks a lot to mangoose for sharing his script with most of the aspects.
+mangoose - for sharing his script with most of the aspects
+Sunconure11 - for donating his modpack scripts
 ```